lubianat/tiago-ai/posts/ozx_thumbnails_ubuntu.md

 This is a minimum-viable prototype.
 Real extensions:

 - **Fallback paths.** Check multiple conventional paths (ODF-style `Thumbnails/thumbnail.png`, the [size-suffixed `thumbnails/thumbnail_256.jpg` proposed in the OME-Zarr spec discussion](https://github.com/German-BioImaging/ome-zarr-ideas/issues/43)) and use whichever exists.
-- **Pyramid fallback.** When no thumbnail is pre-baked, read the coarsest multiscale level with `zarr-python`, apply `omero.channels` rendering settings, and render on the fly. ~100 lines of Python.
-Works on any OME-Zarr.
+Ideally actually get information from `zarr.json`.
 - **macOS and Windows.** Same zip, same known path, totally different machinery — Quick Look extensions on macOS, MSIX-packaged `IThumbnailProvider` on Windows.
-The convention is OS-agnostic; only the plumbing changes.
+The .odt convention is OS-agnostic; only the plumbing changes.

 ## Why this matters

+> NOTE This is the take of AI slop, not mine:

 OME-Zarr is a wonderful format — multiscale pyramids, cloud-friendly, HCS-aware.
 But until the file manager story is solved, researchers downloading data from IDR see only a generic zip icon.
 Ten minutes of setup and a one-line bash script change that.